flo/m3addon/README.md

 The Python scripts can be used as a Blender addon.

-Currently the following content can be exported:
+Currently the following content can be exported and imported:

-  * Animated meshes that use all the first material
+  * Animations
-  * Animated M3 standard materials
+  * Meshes with up to 4 UV layers
-  * Animated M3 particle systems
+  * Most m3 materials:
-  * Animated M3 attachment points and volumes
+      * standard materials

-The following content can be imported:
+      * displacement materials

-  * Animated meshes
+      * composite materials
-  * Animated M3 standard materials
+      * terrain materials
-  * Animated M3 particle systems
+  * M3 particle systems
-  * Animated M3 attachment points and volumes
+  * M3 attachment points and volumes

 The script m3ToXml.py can also be used to convert a m3 file into a XML file.
 It takes a m3 file as argument and prints the XML on the command line.